TenjinInc/Sinatra-Bouncer/README.md

 Call `rules` with a block that uses the `#can` and `#can_sometimes` DSL methods to declare rules for paths.

-The rules block is run in the context of the request, which means you will have access to sinatra helpers, the `request` object, and `params`.
+The rules block is run once as part of the configuration phase but the condition blocks are evaluated in the context of the request, which means you will have access to Sinatra helpers, the `request` object, and `params`.

 ```ruby